NEET/JEE Coaching Scholarship

 Answer:

-If the proton and the electron were bound only by the gravity the gravitational force between them will provide the centripetal force required for circular motion
+If the proton and the electron were bound only by gravity the gravitational force between them would provide the centripetal force required for circular motion

 From equation (i) and (ii) we can calculate that the radius of the ground state (for n=1) will be

 The above value is larger in order than the diameter of the observable universe.
-This shows how much weak the gravitational forces of attraction as compared to electrostatic forces.
+This shows how weak the gravitational forces of attraction are as compared to electrostatic forces.

 Answer: